SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 message if their connection is interrupted.
 They use replicated secondary storage to maintain backlogs (within the constraints of any configured storage limits) and to maintain the consumers' positions in their topics.
-When a consumer of a persistent subscription has their connection interrupted, whether that is due to network issues or deliberate actions by the consumer, upon reconnection they will continue to receive notifications from the topic position they were at before the outage (specifically, from the message after the last one they acknowledged successfully before the outage).
+When a consumer of a persistent subscription topic has their connection interrupted, whether that is due to network issues or deliberate actions by the consumer, upon reconnection they will continue to receive notifications from the topic position they were at before the outage (specifically, from the message after the last one they acknowledged successfully before the outage).